Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Decomposition of qutrit diagonal unitaries and applications

 The QAOA requires the combinatorial problem to be encoded within the circuit.
 Different encoding types can encode the same problem, each of which influence the number of qubits and the circuit depth in different way, potentially affecting the circuit's vulnerability to noise.
 For instance, both traveling salesman problem and the graph $\bm{k}$-coloring problem can be encoded using either the \textit{one-hot} \cite{Lucas_2014} or \textit{binary} encoding \cite{tabi2020, glos2020} schemes.
 We focus on the latter problem, describing its implementation in both the encoding schemes.

-The graph $\bm{k}$-coloring problem involves assigning a color to each node of a graph $G$ such that no adjacent nodes share the same color.
+The graph $k$-coloring problem involves assigning a color to each node of a graph $G$ such that no adjacent nodes share the same color.
 The minimum number of colors required to color a graph is known as the \textit{chromatic number}.
 This problem has applications in network optimization, scheduling, and social networks.
 As an NP-complete problem \cite{garey_1990}, heuristic classical algorithms have been developed to address it \cite{brelaz_1979, LU2010241}.

-The \textit{one-hot encoding} of the graph $\bm{k}$-coloring problem use $k$ qubits to encode the color of a node, as follows.
-Given a bit string $x$ that corresponds to the computational state of the system and $x_{i}$ its $i$-th component, the encoding assigns a color $v$, with $0 \leq v < k$ to the $v$-th node by setting $x_{v} = 1$ and $x_{w} = 0$ for all $w \neq v$.
+The \textit{one-hot encoding} of the graph $k$-coloring problem uses $k$ qubits to encode the color of a node, as follows.
+Given a bit string $x$ of length $k$ that corresponds to the computational state of the system and $x_{i}$ its $i$-th component, the encoding assigns a color $v$, with $0 \leq v < k$ to the $v$-th node by setting $x_{v} = 1$ and $x_{w} = 0$ for all $w \neq v$.
 With the total number of qubits resulting in $N \cdot k$, with $N$ the number of nodes.
-For example, for $k=3$, the bit strings 100, 010, and 001 encode one of the three colors in one node, as shown in in Fig.~\ref{fig:encoding:onehot}.
+For example, for $k=3$, the bit strings 100, 010, and 001 encode one of the three colors in one node, as shown in Fig.~\ref{fig:encoding:onehot}.
 The corresponding cost Hamiltonian penalizes the vertices $(v, w)$ that shares an edge and have the same color, and the bit strings $x_v$ with Hamming weight different from one.

 The \textit{binary encoding} encodes the color of a node in $m=\lceil \log_2 k \rceil$ qubits.
 The encoding scheme takes advantage of every possible bit string combination to encode color information.
 For example, the graph 4-coloring uses $m=2$ qubits per node, where bit strings 00, 01, 10, 11 encode 4 different colors.
-Given a graph adjacency matrix $A$ the binary encoding cost Hamiltonian for the graph $k$-coloring correspond to \cite{tabi2020}:

-where $\sigma^z_{v, \ell}$ is the Pauli-Z gate applied to the $(m \cdot v + \ell)$-th qubit, and $a$ is a bit string of length $m$.
-The Hamiltonian $H_{vw}$ is responsible for suppressing the states where the neighboring nodes $(v, w)$ have the same color.
+Given a graph adjacency matrix $A$ the binary encoding cost Hamiltonian for the graph $k$-coloring correspond to \cite{tabi2020}: where $\sigma^z_{v, \ell}$ is the Pauli-Z gate applied to the $(m \cdot v + \ell)$-th qubit, and $a$ is a bit string of length $m$.
+The Hamiltonian $H_{v,w}$ is responsible for suppressing the states where the neighboring nodes $(v, w)$ have the same color.
 These Hamiltonians are diagonal, therefore their exponentials commute.